RealWorldApplications/100-days-of-code/r1-log.md

 Began work on freecodecamp's second project.
 A survey form.
 ### R1D11
 Playing around with the color scheme on the survey form project, while finishing up the html.
+### R1D12
+Finishing up the second project, and spent some time going through the CSS tutorials.